Younger Dryas impact hypothesis: Hypothetical impact markers

 Proponents have reported materials including nanodiamonds, metallic microspherules, carbon spherules, magnetic spherules, iridium, platinum, platinum/palladium ratios, charcoal, soot, and fullerenes enriched with helium-3 that they interpret as evidence for an impact event that marks the beginning of the Younger Dryas.
 One of the most widely publicized discoveries (nanodiamonds in Greenland) has never been verified and is disputed.

-Some scientists have asserted that the carbon spherules originated as fungal structures and/or insect fecal pellets, and contained modern contaminants and that the claimed nanodiamonds are actually misidentified graphene and graphene/graphane oxide aggregates.
+Some scientists have asserted that the carbon spherules originated as fungal structures or insect fecal pellets, and contained modern contaminants and that the claimed nanodiamonds are actually misidentified graphene and graphene/graphane oxide aggregates.
+A patent application by Allen West and James Kennett in 2009 for methods of forming nanodiamonds based on research in support of the impact hypothesis also likely misidentified copper and copper oxides and appears to have since been abandoned.
 Iridium, magnetic minerals, microspherules, carbon, and nanodiamonds are all subject to differing interpretations as to their nature and origin, and may be explained in many cases by purely terrestrial or non-catastrophic factors.
-An analysis of a similar Younger Dryas boundary layer in Belgium yielded carbon crystalline structures such as nanodiamonds, but the authors concluded that they also did not show unique evidence for a bolide impact.
-One group of researchers also reported they were unable to replicate platinum group metals in the boundary layer, despite reporting enhanced Iridium concentrations up to >300% of background in 2 of their samples.
-Another group was unable to confirm prior claims of magnetic particles and microspherules in 2009, Other studies involving YDIH proponents found concentrations of magnetic spherules but not all were associated with the YDB and not all were attributed to an ET event.
+An analysis of a similar Younger Dryas boundary layer in Belgium yielded carbon crystalline structures such as nanodiamonds, but the authors concluded that they did not show unique evidence for a bolide impact.
+An independent group of researchers reported much lower concentrations of platinum group metals in the purported boundary layer (by a factor of 30 for iridium).
+The original authors argued that these concentrations were still >300% (a factor of 3) above background in 2 of their samples.
+Another group was unable to confirm prior claims of magnetic particles and microspherules in 2009.
+Other studies involving YDIH proponents found concentrations of magnetic spherules but not all were associated with the YDB and not all were attributed to an ET event.